SRN-Blue/IOTBackend/README.md

-# **IOT Backend Infrastructure**
+# **IoT Backend Infrastructure**
-This is a Backend project which is designed to support all the required features to gather live data from sensors and IoT Gateways, authenticate them, and finally store them in a database. different parts have been built with a microservice mindset so the project is scaleable for enterprise usage and can be modified to fit the desired architecture.
+This is a Backend project which is designed to support all the required features to gather live data from sensors and IoT Gateways, authenticate them, and finally store them in a database.
+The project has been built with a microservice mindset, so it is scaleable for enterprise purposes and can be modified to fit the desired architecture.

 ## **Technologies Used in Project**
 * **Node.js**